 - How to Reheat: transfer potatoes to an oven-safe baking dish and cover with foil.
 Warm in a preheated 350 degree oven for about 10-15 minutes, or until warmed through.
 For a smaller portion, you can also reheat in the microwave on high for about 2 minutes.

-Garlic Herb Cheesy Potato Recipe
+Garlic Cheesy Roasted Potatoes Recipe

 Roasted Red Potatoes